bloxstreet/support/guides/training-guide.md

 ## Training Information
 {: .text-red-300 }
-If you decide to host a training, you must consider the following information:
+If you decide to host a training, you must consider the following information.
+Interested in knowing how to host a BloxStreet training?
+Watch this video: https://vimeo.com/731831175.

 Trainings can only be hosted at the following times: